omeka/omeka-s-enduser/docs/sites/site_settings.md

 ![Show settings, with some customization: "Value annotations" is set to "Show value annotations (expanded)" and "Exclude resources not in site" is checked.](../sites/sitesfiles/sites_settingShow.png)

-**Show attached pages**: When this box is checked, site pages to which an item is attached will display on the public view of that item.
+**Show attached pages**: When checked, site pages attached to an item will display on the public view of that item.

 **Property label information**: Where metadata are displayed, site visitors see a human-readable label for the vocabulary term used (such as "Title" for `dcterms:title`).
-You can choose to also include the full term, or the vocabulary's name, in brackets after each label - for example, to display "Description (dcterms:description)" or ""Description (Dublin Core)" instead of just "Description".
+You can choose to also include the full term, or the vocabulary's name, in brackets after each label.
+For example, to display "Description (dcterms:description)" or ""Description (Dublin Core)" instead of just "Description".

-**Value annotations**: Where [annotations](../content/items.md#value-annotation) are used, you can choose to always hide them on this site, to show an icon which will expand when clicked on, or to show them expanded by default with an icon available to collapse them.
-Remember that value annotations are applied at the resource level and are therefore available installation-wide, not on a site-by-site basis.
+**Value annotations**: When using [annotations](../content/items.md#value-annotation), choose to always hide them on this site, to show an icon which will expand when clicked on, or to show them expanded by default with an icon available to collapse them.
+Remember that value annotations are applied at the resource level.
+They are therefore available installation-wide, not on a site-by-site basis.

 **Exclude resources not in site**: When this box is checked, the site will not display [linked Omeka resources](../content/items.md#linked-resources) that are not [added as resources to the site](site_resources.md).